ben-rogerson/twin.macro/README.md

 ## Roadmap

-- [ ] Add a media query helper
+- [ ] Complete dev functions (production mode only at the moment)
-- [ ] Improve vanilla css usage alongside the `tw` macro
+- [ ] Add codesandbox starters for cra / gatsby / vanilla react
-- [ ] Add instructions on how to setup css syntax highlighting
+- [ ] Add media query helpers
-- [ ] Improve and add more usage examples
+- [ ] Improve vanilla css syntax alongside `tw` macro
 - [ ] Support the `container` class
 - [ ] Have an idea?
 I’d love to hear it [in an issue](https://github.com/ben-rogerson/twin.macro/issues)
 - [x] ~~Support the `transform` class~~